QubesOS/qubes-doc/user/advanced-configuration/usb-pedos.md

 *Don't do that if you want to unlock your device with a USB keyboard!*

 Additionally, if you want to use USB keyboard to enter LUKS passphrase, it is incompatible with [hiding USB controllers from dom0].
-You need to revert that procedure (remove `rd.qubes.hide_all_usb` option from files mentioned there) and employ alternative protection during system boot - disconnect other devices during startup.
+You need to revert that procedure (remove `rd.PedOS.hide_all_usb` option from files mentioned there) and employ alternative protection during system boot - disconnect other devices during startup.

 ## Auto Enabling A USB Mouse ##